top of page

 The NGSDCS program was started with the offspring of Darkie and Scratchley.
 These were bred to the least-related (for at least two generations) Dinkum & Olga descendents.
 Subsequent generations have been judiciously bred together.
 An unrelated male, one of the last of two breeding-capable males in Europe, was imported by the NGSDCS in 2005 from Germany to increase genetic diversity.
 This male, Benji, was from the same lineage as Olga, but there is only a small chance his great-grandparents were the same specimens as Olga’s parents.
 Unfortunately, Benji proved to be infertile.

+We believe this pedigree or genetic testing based plan is the best way to preserve what we have in the North American population until additional stock can be obtained from PNG.
 The NGSDCS’s intention has never been to breed NGSDs just for the sake of making more of them.
-The breedings we approve or sponsor are intended to maintain the captive population in good health.
-Those individuals that cannot go into the program, whether placed in zoos or private homes, are spayed and neutered to eliminate the chance of accidental litters and hybrids being produced.
+The breedings we approve or sponsor are intended to maintain genetic diversity in the population for good health.
+Those individuals that cannot go into the program, are spayed and neutered to eliminate the chance of accidental litters.

 bottom of page